 When your company is looking to reach new international customers, establishing a solid SEO strategy becomes a priority, fast.
-But building SEO value for multilingual websites has different challenges than it does for your origin website, and requires its own set of best practices.
+But

 This section provides plenty of actionable advice that can help your multilingual SEO efforts, such as:

 Avoiding Weak Domain Authority: Your branded keywords, which have lots of Google juice in your primary market, aren’t often much help in new multilingual markets.
 We’ll school you on why, and what to do about it.

 Effective Keyword Use: Companies should always be cost-conscious, but there’s an upside to translating content-rich website sections such as blogs, FAQs and support pages.
 This will increase translation costs, but we’ll show you how it generates robust results in organic search … which leads to more conversions.

 Boosting Local Search ‘Signal’: We’ll tip you to the incredible (and overlooked) value of inbound link strategies for international and multilingual markets.

 Keyword Optimization: We provide three useful insights that can maximize the visibility of your translated site in regional search engines.
 Here’s a sneak peek: Using translation memory technology can avoid diluting the potency of your keywords with inconsistent word choices.

 Connecting Your Global Properties: You’ll learn how this best practice gives multilingual customers a seamless, trust-building global experience and increases your translated websites’ position in page rank and relevance.